andcut/snakecult-site/content/posts/serpent-world-tree.md

 1. Eliade, M. *Shamanism: Archaic Techniques of Ecstasy*.
 Princeton UP, 1959.
 2. Schele, L., & Freidel, D. *A Forest of Kings: The Untold Story of the Ancient Maya*.
 William Morrow, 1990.
 3. Narby, J. *The Cosmic Serpent: DNA and the Origins of Knowledge*.
-Tarcher, 1998. [oai_citation:8‡Amazon](https://www.amazon.com/Cosmic-Serpent-DNA-Origins-Knowledge/dp/0874779642)
+Tarcher, 1998. [^oai9]
 4. McKenna, T. *Food of the Gods: The Search for the Original Tree of Knowledge*.
-Bantam, 1992. [oai_citation:9‡Organism Earth](https://www.organism.earth/library/document/food-of-the-gods)
+Bantam, 1992. [^oai10]
-5. Isbell, L. A. "Snakes as Agents of Evolutionary Change in Primate Brains." *Journal of Human Evolution* 51 (2006): 1-35. [oai_citation:10‡PubMed](https://pubmed.ncbi.nlm.nih.gov/16545427/)
+5. Isbell, L. A. "Snakes as Agents of Evolutionary Change in Primate Brains." *Journal of Human Evolution* 51 (2006): 1-35. [^oai11]
-6. "Axis Mundi." *Wikipedia*, updated 2025-07-05. [oai_citation:11‡Wikipedia](https://en.wikipedia.org/wiki/Axis_mundi)
+6. "Axis Mundi." *Wikipedia*, updated 2025-07-05. [^oai12]
-7. "Vision Serpent." *Wikipedia*, updated 2025-05-01. [oai_citation:12‡Wikipedia](https://en.wikipedia.org/wiki/Vision_Serpent)
+7. "Vision Serpent." *Wikipedia*, updated 2025-05-01. [^oai13]
 8. "Nidhogg." *Norse-Mythology.org*.
-Accessed 2025-07-12. [oai_citation:13‡Norse Mythology for Smart People](https://norse-mythology.org/gods-and-creatures/giants/nidhogg/)
+Accessed 2025-07-12. [^oai14]
 9. Smithsonian Magazine.
 "Ancient Maya Bloodletting Tools."
-2016. [oai_citation:14‡Smithsonian Magazine](https://www.smithsonianmag.com/science-nature/ancient-maya-bloodletting-tools-or-kitchen-knives-how-archaeologists-tell-difference-1-180960232/)
+2016. [^oai15]
 10. Psymposia.
 "Psychedelic Stories: Snake—The Spirit of Ayahuasca."
-2017. [oai_citation:15‡Psymposia](https://www.psymposia.com/magazine/psychedelic-stories-snake-spirit-ayahuasca/)
+2017. [^oai16]
 11. Ruck, C., & Staples, R. "Sacred Mushrooms of the Tree of Life." *Journal of Psychedelic Studies* 3 (2019): 45-62.
 12. Isbell, L. *The Fruit, the Tree, and the Serpent*.
 Harvard UP, 2009.
 13. Miller, M., & Taube, K. *The Gods and Symbols of Ancient Mexico and the Maya*.
 Thames & Hudson, 1993.
 14. Coe, M. *Mexico: From the Olmecs to the Aztecs*.
 Thames & Hudson, 2019.
-15. "Snake Detection Theory." *Science* magazine news brief, 2014. [oai_citation:16‡Science](https://www.science.org/content/article/did-snakes-help-build-primate-brain)
+15. "Snake Detection Theory." *Science* magazine news brief, 2014. [^oai17]
 16. Genesis 3, *New Revised Standard Version*.